relistan/flash-gordon-cli/README.md

 find this in the Arduino console if you don't know how to find it on the command line.

+**Note** that currently `upload` will *do the Intel Hex encoding on the fly* so you can simply supply the binary in the endianness you want it to have when written into the chip.
+The software will encode it and upload it to the board.

+I will likely add an `uploadRaw` option to use pre-encoded Intel Hex format files.
+This will then better support assemblers and other tools whose native output format is Intel Hex (e.g Avra assembler).

 Hardware
 --------